Willie Robertson: Business

 Ever since childhood, Robertson and his brothers have been interested in the duck call business started by their father, Phil.
 Willie attended Harding University and graduated from Northeast Louisiana University.
 In 2014, Harding declared Willie and Korie Howard Robertson jointly as Outstanding Young Alumni.
 His business degree helped take Duck Commander from a family business to a multimillion-dollar empire.
 Duck Commander is the company that generated a great portion of the wealth that he has acquired and also generated the interest to start the TV show Duck Dynasty.

 In 2006, Robertson started another pursuit, the company Buck Commander.
 This company has also created the Buckmen series of DVDs and the television show Buck Commander Protected by Under Armour on the Outdoor Channel.

 Along with Si, he appeared on an episode of Last Man Standing, and made a cameo in the Christian film, God's Not Dead, with his wife.
 In the movie he is being interviewed by Amy about his show and states that while hunting is his life, his important thing in life is Jesus Christ.
 He also appears in the end of the film during a Newsboys concert, where he gives a message to the concert audience to text "God's not dead" to everyone, having heard about the events in college when Josh stood up to Radisson for his beliefs.
 Willie's daughter, Sadie Robertson would later be featured in its sequel God's Not Dead 2 as high school student Marlene.Willie Robertson was the guest of United States Representative Vance McAllister at the 2014 State of the Union Address by President Barack Obama.

 In 2021, Robertson competed in season six of The Masked Singer as "Mallard".
 He was eliminated alongside Bobby Berk as "Caterpillar".

 Personal life

 Robertson is known for his Christian faith and often preaches about it to others.
 He is a member of the Churches of Christ.
 He is also almost always seen wearing a bandana in the pattern of the American flag on his head, and he often wears a white suit jacket to look more professional, though the jacket has drawn comparisons to The Dukes of Hazzard character Boss Hogg (Willie's Twitter handle is "williebosshog").

 Robertson, like many of his family members featured on Duck Dynasty, is known for his ZZ Top-style beard.

-On April 25, 2020, Robertson's house was shot up in a drive-by shooting.
+On April 25, 2020, Robertson's house was shot at in a drive-by shooting.
 While he was shopping at a store, his family were still at home when Daniel King Jr. shot 8 to 10 bullets at the property.
-He stated that he was "Pretty shook up" when a bullet passed through a window of the bedroom where his son John-Luke and his wife and infant son were sleeping.
+He stated that he was "Pretty shook up" when a bullet passed through a window of the home where his son John-Luke and his wife and infant son were living.
 No one was hurt, and eventually the perpetrator was caught.